nz-trust-framework/DISTF-reference-architecture/ARF.md

 For instance, an online website that allows age verification through the remote presentation of a trusted credential will place far greater reliance on that presentation in the knowledge that the credential was secured using a biometric factor authenticator (and therefore near impossible for anyone but the user to present) than they will over a knowledge factor authenticator (where, for instance, the child of a parent knows the PIN).

-##### 3.5.1.1 Smartdevice on-device authenticators
+##### 3.5.1.1 Inbuilt operating system level authenticators

-Both iOS and Android include two main categories[^1] of on-device authenticators that can be utilised by an authentication service: knowledge-based (PIN, passcode or pattern) and biometrics.
-It is recommended that developers of faciliation services (digital wallets) on devices running iOS and Android consider utilising these in-built authenticators given: (1) users' existing use and configuration of these authenticators; (2) the well-established security and privacy of these authenticators; and (3) that both knowledge based and biometric based authenticators are available.
+Operating systems including iOS ([Local Authentication](https://developer.apple.com/documentation/localauthentication)), Android ([BiometricPrompt](https://developer.android.com/identity/sign-in/biometric-auth)), and Windows ([Windows Hello](https://learn.microsoft.com/en-us/windows/apps/develop/security/windows-hello)) include two main categories[^1] of on-device authenticators that can be utilised by an authentication service: knowledge-based (PIN, password, or pattern) and biometrics.
+It is recommended that providers of authentication services designed for these operating systems consider utilising these in-built authenticators given: (1) users' existing use and configuration of these authenticators; (2) the well-established security and privacy of these authenticators; and (3) that both knowledge based and biometric based authenticators are available.

 > :warning: Developers of facilitation services—such as digital wallets—must weigh whether to support devices that lack biometric authentication.
 >